Education at the Z!

 For more information call 508 997 5664

-Teacher Curriculum Guides are available to make each of our performances as meaningful as possible.
+Teacher Curriculum Guides are available to make each of our performances as meaningful as possible for students.
 These guides are helpful in preparing students for an enjoyable and educational theatre experience.
-Included you'll find discussion topics, resource materials, and classroom activities that extend the impact of the performance and promote learning across the curriculum.
+Included are discussion topics, resource materials, and classroom activities that extend the impact of the performance and promote learning across the curriculum.

 Skippy Jon Jones | Click Here